mdepuy/boxen/README.md

 If you are using [`b26abd0` of boxen-web](https://github.com/boxen/boxen-web/commit/b26abd0d681129eba0b5f46ed43110d873d8fdc2) or newer, it will be automatically installed as part of Boxen.

+Command line tools can be downloaded from [here](https://developer.apple.com/downloads/index.action?name=for%20Xcode%20-#).

 Otherwise, follow instructions below.

 #### OS X < 10.9